YannMoisan/blog/_posts/2019-10-20-sizeof-in-scala.md

 -   2 `int` fields : 2 \* 4 = 8 bytes
 -   total = 20 bytes, so 24 bytes with alignment

-But it will be awkward to create classes for all combinaison of types, so let's create a generic pair object.
+But it will be awkward to create classes for all combinations of types, so let's create a generic pair object.

 ```scala